Diuris aurea: Description

 Diuris aurea is a tuberous, perennial, terrestrial herb, usually growing to a height of 30-60 cm.
-There are one or two linear-shaped leaves, each 10-20 cm long, 4-6 mm wide and channelled.
+There are one or two linear leaves, each 10-20 cm long, 4-6 mm wide and channelled.

 There are between 2 and 5 golden yellow to orange flowers with some darker markings on the labellum and dorsal sepal.
 The flower is about 3.5 cm wide.
 The dorsal sepal is broad egg-shaped, 8-15 mm long and 7-14 mm wide and erect.
 The lateral sepals are linear to spoon-shaped, 10-25 mm long, 2-5 mm wide and hang below the flower, usually parallel to each other.
 The petals are erect and spread, ear-like above the flower.
 They are broadly egg-shaped, 7-17 mm long, 6-14 mm wide on a dark coloured, stalk-like "claw", 5-8 mm.
 The labellum is 10-16 mm long and is divided into three lobes.
 The lateral lobes are narrow elliptic to wedge-shaped, 4-6 mm long, 2-4 mm wide with a few teeth on their edge.
 The medial lobe is 7-13 mm wide with a ridge along its centre line and there is a two-part callus 6-7 mm long.
 Flowering occurs from August to November.